trueos/trueos-docs/trueos-handbook/postinstall.rst

 .. tip:: It is possible to change keyboard layouts during an active desktop session using the included :guilabel:`fcitx` utility

-.. index:: init, services, daemons
+.. index:: Managing system services and Daemons
 .. _Managing System Services and Daemons:

 Managing System Services and Daemons